 Gil Nicholls won his second Philadelphia Open in mid July.
 The tournament, played at the Huntingdon Valley Country Club in Noble attracted 28 entries.
 Nicholls carded a 72 in the morning round and a 77 in the afternoon and Johnny McDermott put together opposite rounds as he went around in 77 and 72 for his 149.
 When McDermott reached the 18th tee in the afternoon round he was informed that he needed a three to tie Nicholls.
 McDermott’s second shot was off line bouncing off the edge of the green into thick grass near a bunker.
 McDermott pulled off a brilliant recovery as he holed out from there to tie Nicholls.
 A playoff was needed to determine a winner but due to the upcoming Shawnee Open and U.S. Open it was 25 days before it could be played.
-When the playoff was finally held on the second Saturday of August, Nicholls won with a one under par 71 against McDermott’s 75.
+The playoff was held on the second Saturday of August, McDermott was just back from Buffalo where he defended his US Open title.
+Even though it was a rainy day several hundred spectators followed the match.
+Nicholls won with a one under par 71 against McDermott’s 75.
 Nicholls and McDermott were all even after ten holes but Nicholls picked up five strokes on his opponent over the next five holes.
 Jack Campbell (152) now back in the Section as the professional at the Old York Road Country Club and James R. Thomson (154) grabbed the third and fourth place checks.
 Charlie Hoffner, a 16-year-old assistant from the Bala Golf Club, finished fifth and just missed the money with a 157.
 First prize was $145 and second was $72.50.
 Four players won prize money, which totaled $290.

 In the early 1900s the professional golf tour had not been organized but there were professional tournaments.
 One of those, the Shawnee Open at Shawnee-on-Delaware, Pennsylvania, began in 1912 and except for a break for World War I and the Depression it lasted until 1937 when the twentieth one was played.
 The Shawnee Country Club & Buckwood Inn owned by Charles C. Worthington, who had made a fortune in pumps, had opened in 1906.
 In 1909 Worthington brought in A.W.
 Tillinghast, a good amateur golfer, to help redesign the golf course.
 This was the first golf course design work done by Tillinghast.
 The course completely redesigned by Tillinghast opened for play in 1911.
 Mr. Worthington also developed some of the first motor driven mowers for fairways and greens.
 Later on the Worthington Company built the first riding golf carts.
 Because of the hospitality of the Worthington family, who also owned the Buckwood Inn, the tournament always drew the best professional players.
 The biggest names in golf such as Fred McLeod, Johnny McDermott, Gil Nicholls, Walter Hagen, Jim Barnes, Eddie Loos, Willie Ogg, Willie Macfarlane, Johnny Farrell, Harry Cooper and Ed Dudley won there.
 Some of the other big names that played there were Gene Sarazen, Joe Kirkwood, Sr., Tommy Armour, Bobby Cruickshank, Leo Diegel, Joe Turnesa, Bill Mehlhorn, and the British players Harry Vardon, Ted Ray, George Duncan and Abe Mitchell.